jonathanweare/Fast-Randomized-Iteration-FRI-/README.md

 Along with the algorithm code, the repo also contains a copy of the Lim and Weare ArXiv paper introducing Fast Randomized Iteration.
 Try the example and experiment.
 Comments welcome!

-If you use the code please cite it using the DOI above.
+If you use the code please cite this repository using the DOI above.